 3.1- Judaism beliefs and teachings.

-Themes:- The nature of God, the Messiah,

-Covenants between God, Abraham and Moses.
-Life on Earth, The afterlife.
+Themes:- The nature of God, the Messiah, Covenants between God, Abraham and Moses.
+Life on Earth, The afterlife contrast with Christian and non-religious beliefs.

-Rationale: Students are given the opportunity to explore what it means to be Jewish- this links to the previous unit studied in year 9 where they build skills in interfaith communications and drawing links between different religions and their beliefs.
+Rationale:Students are given the opportunity to explore what it means to be Jewish- this links to the previous unit studied in year 9 where they build skills in interfaith communications and drawing links between different eligions and their beliefs

 3.2- Judaism- Practices.
-Themes:- Worship in Britain.
-The Synagogue and daily life, Rituals, Festivals

-Rationale: - Students are given the opportunity to explore the daily life of Jewish people today as part of a diverse religion in the UK today- they will be given the knowledge to build on analytic and evaluative skills to compare and contrast with Christian and nonreligious heliefs
+Themes:- Worship in Britain, The Synagogue and daily life, Rituals, Festivals Rationale:- Students are given the opportunity to explore the daily life of Jewish people today as part of a diverse religion in the UK today- they will be given the knowledge to build on analytic and evaluative skills to compare and